 - Havergal Brian's "Gothic" Symphony begins with a short crescendo leading to a loud outburst from two timpanists.
 The timpani motif recurs at various points, but most impressively near the end of the symphony, "Non confundar in aeternum," which involves six timpanists.

-- In Peter and the Wolf, when the hunters enter, there are intermittent menacing timpani outbursts.
+- In Peter and the Wolf, when the hunters enter, there are intermittent menacing timpani outbursts, representing their gunfire.